 There are environments where the cryptographic protocols available to the Windows Operating System need to be restricted for security or compliance reasons.
 This article will outline where various TLS versions are supported.
 This article will not have full coverage of the impact of TLS changes to other software installed on the Qlik Sense server.
 For examples of potential impacts:

-To enable strong TLS implementation make sure to have all your servers updated to a version of both the operating system and the Qlik software, which explicitly detail they support the required version of TLS.
+To enable strong TLS implementation make sure to have all your servers updated to a version of both the operating system and the Qlik software, which explicitly details they support the required version of TLS.

 If you have a clustered environment with multiple nodes spread across different machines, please make sure to enable the same subset of protocols on all Sense machines, otherwise the services will not be able to successfully communicate.